lucavallin/syn/README.md

 The `terraform` directory contains all of the infrastructure configuration required by the project.
 Make sure you already have a Google Cloud organization and billing account before going forward.

+Notice: since I am not using a service account to run Terraform, I have created the billing budget and notifications manually.

 ### Configure the gcloud SDK
 Setup the gcloud tool in order to easily deploy changes to the infrastructure.
 - Create and switch to a new `gcloud` configuration: `gcloud config configurations create whopooped`